 These anecdotal accounts, we believe, are what drew the ire from the mainstream media.
 While many of us love a transformational story, in a documentary that was taking on some of the most accepted scientific and medical guidelines used today, there should have been a stronger emphasis on the research and science surrounding why these people had the success they did.
 Explanations of the metabolic process (ketosis), how to get into ketosis, how to formulate a well-balanced ketogenic diet, and its effects on the body and common disease processes would have been very helpful.
 Additionally, the inclusion of supporting peer-reviewed research would have helped to combat the negative and untrue comments that were made about this documentary.

-Guidelines the Documentary Gave:
+Review of Guidelines Supported by the Documentary

 In the beginning of the documentary a few guidelines were given to the viewer.
 While these guidelines did not say they were necessary to live a ketogenic lifestyle, it was heavily implied.
 Here’s what they recommended: